feltech/CppLuaPkg/README.md

     - Print an Eigen vector (C++).

 ### Limitations / Future work
-* Once installed, LuaDist packages cannot be altered or removed by editing `luadistfile.txt` or CMake variables, instead you must either manually remove the generated `.luadist` or use the `luadist` command line.
+* Once installed, LuaDist packages cannot be altered or removed by editing `luadistfile.txt` or CMake variables, instead you must either manually remove the generated `.luadist` directory or use the `luadist` command line.